 We also want to note that, when it comes to tackling these content forms, we would like you to stick with the form of content that you feel most comfortable writing.
 When you are writing about topics that you love and doing it in a style that comes naturally to you, writing is not a chore (and it is better for our audience to read as well)!

-So, what does successful content look in each of these categories?
+So, what does successful content look like in each of these categories?

 While the basic article guidelines above will help you figure out how to properly format your piece, we still need to cover some of the categories that you can write for here on Furzly!
 To make it easier for you, we have provided a few broad category examples that you can run with.
 These categories include: